PRawat00/SolarTrack/SETUP.md

 ```

 ### Test Frontend
 Open `http://localhost:3000` in your browser.
-You should see the SolarLog AI landing page.
+You should see the SolarTrack landing page.

 ## Access Points